Paweł Arndt

 Paweł Antoni Arndt (born 21 January 1954 in Gniezno) is a Polish politician.
-He was elected to the Sejm on 25 September 2005 getting 6546 votes in 37 Konin district, campaigning on the Civic Platform list.

-He was also a member of Sejm 1997-2001.
+He was first elected to the Sejm during the 3rd term (1997–2001), representing Solidarity Electoral Action.
+He was elected to the Sejm again on 25 September 2005 getting 6546 votes in 37 Konin district, campaigning on the Civic Platform list.
+He was reelected to the Sejm three more times, serving in the V through VIII terms.

+In 2019, he was elected to the 10th Senate.